-Grade 9: <Level 3 on the Grade 8 Math FSA or the Algebra I EOC or scoring < or equalto an achievement level of 2 or less than proficient on the latest district benchmark assessment for 8th Grade or scoring < or equal to an achievement level of 2 on the latest district benchmark assessment for Algebra I (if no FSA data is available).

-Grades 10, 11, 12: Scoring below Level 3 on the Algebra I FSA EOC or scoring < or equal to an achievement level of 2 or less than proficient on the latest district benchmark assessment
+- Grade 9: <Level 3 on the Grade 8 Math FSA or the Algebra I EOC or scoring < or equalto an achievement level of 2 or less than proficient_on the latest district benchmark assessment. - Grades 10, 11, 12: Scoring below Level 3 on the Algebra I FSA EOC or scoring < or equal to an achievement level of 2 or less than proficient on the latest district benchmark assessment.